Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Conclusions

+{G165 is a powerful lensing cluster with a bimodal mass distribution, rich lensing evidence, and low X-ray luminosity.
+Upon incorporating the new LBT/LBC and {\it Spitzer} imaging data, photometric redshifts are enabled for three image multiplicities.
+New MMT/Binospec spectroscopy contributed eight additional cluster members.
+These lensing constraints produced a lens model that refined the placement of the critical curve relative to the caustic-crossing arcs and but falls short of detecting the subhalo underlying the BCG velocity outlier.

+The detection of the four radio trails in a roughly mutual alignment suggests an impact orientation in the plane of the sky and a direction of motion in the northeast-southwest direction.
+In this scenario, the NE and SW components have already traversed each other in an event that instigated the radio activity and supplied the pressure for the cluster gas to sweep past the radio jets.
+Here the low X-ray luminosity is explained by a more indirect cluster-cluster encounter of the NE and SW components.

+High-resolution blue imaging is needed to constrain the age of the merger by its rest-frame ultraviolet-optical colors, and X-ray observations enable searches for shocks to establish the collision speed.
+The only way to uncover all halos participating in the cluster merger is by obtaining additional lensing evidence by deep high-resolution imaging in the planned {\it JWST}/NIRCam PEARLS-Clusters approved program.

+Ultimately, such observations offer a viable route to constrain the evolutionary state of this binary cluster that in turn contributes to our understanding of mass assembly on cluster scales.}

-\acknowledgments We appreciate helpful discussions with Neta Bahcall, Aliza Beverage, Megan Donahue, Matt Lehnert, James Lowenthal, Genvi\`{e}ve Soucail, Daniel Wang, David Weinberg, and Ann Zabludoff.
+\acknowledgments {We thank the referee for valuable comments that improved the manuscript.} We appreciate helpful discussions with Neta Bahcall, Aliza Beverage, Megan Donahue, Matt Lehnert, James Lowenthal, Genvi\`{e}ve Soucail, Daniel Wang, David Weinberg, and Ann Zabludoff.
 Support for program {\it HST} GO-14223 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA Contract NAS5-26555.

 MP was funded through the NSF Graduate Research Fellowship grant No. DGE 1752814, and acknowledges the support of System76 for providing computer equipment.
 BF gratefully acknowledges the hospitality of the Institute for Advanced Study and financial support of the Ambrose Monell Foundation and the Bershadsky Fund during much of this work.